-For eight years running, the Red Hat Summit has set up open source shop in various locations around the US and internationally.
+For the past nine years, Red Hat has set up open source shop and hosted Red Hat Summit and JBoss World in various locations in the United States, and internationally.

 Past locations include: